lieuzhenghong/lieuzhenghong.github.io-source/explorations/pap_exploration/pap-smc-grc.md

 Hopefully that clarifies.

 One final point: this game can be played either *simultaneously* or *sequentially*.
-In the simultaneous version of the game (which is what I described), both parties choose where to send their MPs at the same time with no idea what the other person is doing.
+In the simultaneous version of the game, both parties choose where to send their MPs at the same time with no idea what the other party is doing.
 In the *sequential* version of the game, the PAP first chooses how to field its candidates.
-Then the Opposition observes the PAP's move and then fields its own candidates.
+Then the Opposition observes the PAP's move and then chooses how to field its candidates.
 The rationale for this is that the opposition has *some* idea of which incumbent PAP MPs are in which area, and whether they are strong or not.

-In this exploration I use the sequential game as it is i) easier to solve and ii) I suspect that the results will be even more skewed in favour of the PAP if the Opposition has no last-mover advantage (see Technical Appendix).
+In this exploration I use the sequential game as it is (1) easier to solve and (2) I suspect that the results will be even more skewed in favour of the PAP if the Opposition has no last-mover advantage (see Technical Appendix).
+That is to say, if we find a PAP advantage when the Opp gets to observe the PAP's actions, we should strongly suspect that this advantage will increase when the Opp *doesn't* get to observe the PAP's actions.

 So that's the game-theoretic model.
 To reiterate: